psychogun/psychogun.github.io/docs/linux/Stratum-1-NTP-Server-using-Raspberry-Pi.md

 If you do not have a `*` to the left of either source, you are not synchronized.

 ## Check the GPS status
 Do your GPS have a 3D FIX?
+At this point, you should be able to see a text-mode output from your GPS receiver by running the command `cgps -s`.
+This will display the details of your current location with values, something like the following:
 ```bash
 admin@raspberrypi:~ $ cgps -s